Philadelphia Wrongful Death Attorneys

 A wrongful death settlement will usually be paid out in either one of two ways:

 A Structure Settlement is when the surviving family receives regular payments from the final settlement amount obtained in the personal injury case.
 This method is intended to provide the family with ongoing payments to help meet their needs over a longer period of time.
 This method is often difficult to get reversed once it has been agreed upon.

 A Lump-Sum settlement is when the surviving family is awarded the entirety of their settlement in one payment.
 This can be beneficial for families who are facing large up-front medical bills or other expenses due to their loss.

 Contact Our Firm Today for a Free, No-Obligation Consultation

 At Fellerman & Ciarimboli Law PC, we understand just how difficult this time is for you and your family.
-Our Philadelphia wrongful death attorneys are prepared to guide you through the process of seeking justice so that you can begin to heal.
+Our wrongful death attorneys in Philadelphia are prepared to guide you through the process of seeking justice so that you can begin to heal.
 Throughout the process, we will provide you with compassionate legal counsel and personalized attention, all while aggressively advocating for you and your family.
 If necessary, we are ready to take your case to trial in order to fight for the justice you deserve.